TheHive-Project/TheHiveDocs/migration-guide.md

 ### Database migration

 At the first connection to TheHive 2.12, a migration of the database will be asked.
-This will create a new ElastciSearch index (the_hive_10).
+This will create a new ElasticSearch index (the_hive_10).
 See [Updating](admin/updating.md).

 ## From 2.10.x to 2.11.x